gab-villa/gab-villa/README.md

 - 🏆 Recently passed the SC-200 exam 🥳

-- ⚡ Azure / Microsoft 365 security operations
+- ⚡ Security operations: mitigating threats using Microsoft Sentinel and Defender

 - 📫 How to reach me **gab-villa@hotmail.com**